 Not always.
 It is likely that at least some of your direct competitors are also in our database but the benchmark is based on statistically comparable companies within one peer group.
 Often we see that the products or technology that a service organisation is very different but the operating model is comparable and therefore a better basis for a benchmark.
 Growth and profit performance is also more correlated to the type of services that are provided and the level of maturity of the service operations rather than the product or technology that is being served.

 Participating in this research is free of charge, you will receive your individual benchmark report and the final report with the general conclusions is also free of charge.
 Participation in our executive roundtables is also free of charge.
-Our partner IFS is sponsoring this research alongside Noventum and they will help us to distribute the final report to all interested companies.
-IFS is committed to provide depth of service industry expertise and provides Enterprise Service Management solutions and is a leader in this space.
-Learn more about IFS on their website

 The research is conducted by Noventum Service Management Consultants.
 Noventum is specialized in helping manufacturers grow profitable and sustainable revenue streams from services.
 We help identify new service value propositions, design new services and help manage the organisational transformation towards new service business models.
 Noventum provides best practices from research and service industry standards, best practice IT solutions with the leading solution vendors, training and a proven service transformation methodology.
 More information can be found on the Noventum website